ibm-cloud-docs/vpc/block_storage_vpc_encryption.md

 ## Creating customer-managed encrypted data volumes by using the CLI
 {: #data-vol-encryption-cli}

+Follow [CLI step 1](/docs/vpc?topic=vpc-creating-instances-byok#provision-byok-cli) for obtaining the CRN of the root key in your key management service.

-To create a block storage volume with customer-managed encryption by using the CLI, specify the `ibmcloud is volume-create` command with the `--encryption-key` parameter:
+To create a block storage volume with customer-managed encryption by using the CLI, specify the `ibmcloud is volume-create` command with the `--encryption-key` parameter.
+The encryption_key parameter in the JSON file must include a valid CRN for the root key in the Key Protect service.
+See the [JSON file examples](/docs/vpc?topic=vpc-creating-instances-byok#vsi-vol-attachment-json) of a boot volume attachment JSON and secondary volume attachment JSON.

 ```bash
 ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--encryption-key ENCRYPTION_KEY] [--capacity CAPACITY] [--iops IOPS] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--json]